OWASP/www-project-developer-guide/index.md

 [![Developer Guide](assets/images/dg_logo.png "OWASP Developer Guide"){: .image-right }](https://devguide.owasp.org/)

-The [OWASP Developer Guide][latest] provides an introduction to security concepts and a handy reference for application and system developers.
+The [OWASP Developer Guide][latest] provides an introduction to security concepts and an initial reference for application and system developers.

 This guide does not seek to replicate the many excellent sources on specific security topics;
 it rarely tries to go into detail on a subject and instead provides links for greater depth on these security topics.